-The Board will support the work of Family Service of El Paso and provide mission-based leadership and strategic governance.
-While day-to day operations are led by Richard Salcido, LPC-S, executive director, the Board – executive director relationship is a partnership, and the appropriate involvement of the Board is both critical and expected.
-Specific Board Member responsibilities include:
+The board will support the work of Family Service of El Paso and provide mission-based leadership and strategic governance.
+While day-to day operations are led by the executive director, the board – executive director relationship is a partnership, and the appropriate involvement of the board is both critical and expected.
+Specific board member responsibilities include:

 Leadership, governance and oversight